Minnesota Long Term Care Insurance Partnership Cost and Companies

 A Minnesota Long Term Care Partnership policy costs about the same as other policies when designed with similar benefits.
 However, it’s worth noting that the mandated features of a Minnesota Long Term Care Partnership policy may limit flexibility in benefit design.
 Because of this, consumers may benefit by also considering non-Partnership long term care insurance protection because a wider range of choices may be available and perhaps more suitable to a particular situation.
 An agent specializing in long term care insurance can explain these options to you.

-How to Purchase Minnesota Long Term Care Insurance
+Shopping For Minnesota Long Term Care Insurance

 Long Term Care Insurance Minnesota Partnership policies are offered by a number of long term care insurance companies.
 Agents representing Partnership policies offered by these companies must have special training required by the State of Minnesota.
 Following is a list of some insurance providers offering long term care insurance in Minnesota: